Guide

 Area A

 This is where you record capital expenses.
-This refers to anything that provides a 'lasting benefit' for your business, such as furniture or computers.
-As a capital cost allowance, you don't claim the full amount of the purchase in the year you bought it.
-Instead, you claim a portion or set amount of the total cost of the purchase over a few years.
+This refers to anything that provides "lasting benefit" for your business, such as furniture or computers.
+You cannot claim the full cost of a capital item in the year you buy it.
+Instead, claim a set portion of the cost each year.

 The amount you can claim each year will depend on the expense category.